 - Product vision and mission statements

-- Product performance metrics (e.g., user adoption, NPS)
+- Product performance metrics (user adoption, NPS)

 - User personas and use cases

-- Cross-functional collaboration notes (with marketing, sales, support)
+- Cross-functional collaboration notes (marketing, sales, support)

 - Testing and quality assurance documentation